Miranda July: Other art projects

-With artist Harrell Fletcher, July founded the online art project called Learning to Love You More (2002–2009).
-The project's website offered assignments to artists whose submissions became part of "an ever-changing series of exhibitions, screenings and radio broadcasts presented all over the world".
+With artist Harrell Fletcher, July founded the online art project Learning to Love You More (2002–2009).
+The project's website offered assignments to artists whose submissions became part of "an ever-changing series of exhibitions, screenings and radio broadcasts presented all over the world."
 Over 8,000 people participated in the project.
 In addition to its internet presentations, Learning to Love You More also compiled exhibitions for the Whitney Museum, the Seattle Art Museum, and other hosts.
 A book version of the project's online art was released in 2007.
-Starting May 1, 2009 the project's website stopped accepting assignment submissions.
-In 2010 the San Francisco Museum of Modern Art acquired the website, to preserve it as an archive of the project online.
+Starting on May 1, 2009 the project's website stopped accepting assignment submissions.
+In 2010, the San Francisco Museum of Modern Art acquired the website, to preserve it as an archive of the project online.

 July constructed a sculptural exhibition, Eleven Heavy Things, for the 2009 Venice Biennale.
 Its assortment of cartoonish shapes, made sturdy with fiberglass and steel, were designed for playful interaction by visitors.
 The exhibition was also shown in New York City at Union Square Park and in Los Angeles at the MOCA Pacific Design Center.

-In 2013 she organized We Think Alone, an art project involving the private emails of public figures.
+In 2013, she organized We Think Alone, an art project involving the private emails of public figures.
 Unredacted except for the recipients' names, the emails were freely donated by a disparate group of notable persons including author Sheila Heti, theoretical physicist Lee Smolin, basketball player Kareem Abdul-Jabbar, and actress Kirsten Dunst.
 July grouped selected emails by topic, and sent a new set to the project's subscribers every week for 20 weeks.
-As one reviewer described them, the emails are "simultaneously mundane and eerily revealing; they shed light on how people in the public eye craft their private identities... [they] also underscore, in some way, the way all of us present ourselves over email: excessively formal or passive-aggressive, lovey-dovey, flakey, overly excited."
+One reviewer described the emails as "simultaneously mundane and eerily revealing; they shed light on how people in the public eye craft their private identities... [they] also underscore, in some way, the way all of us present ourselves over email: excessively formal or passive-aggressive, lovey-dovey, flakey, overly excited."